SCHOLARSHIP TAX CREDITS

-Eligible students must have a household income at 200 percent of the required level for the free or reduced-price lunch program, and either be starting kindergarten or have been previously enrolled in a public school.
+Eligible students must have a household income at 200 percent of the required level for the free or reduced-price lunch program.
+No previous public school attendance is required.
 Scholarship granting organizations must spend at least 90 percent of their total donations on student scholarships.
 Participating private schools must administer standardized tests to all students in the school (I.C.
 20-51).

 Iowa – Iowa offers individuals a tax credit for donations made to "school tuition organizations."
 The credit is equal to 65 percent of an individual’s total contribution.
 While there is no limit on the size of a credit an individual can claim, there is a statewide tax credit cap of $7.5 million.